-SICL has responded proactively during Covid using its existing business continuity plans, and implementing new, robust processes where required to support its customers and colleagues.
-SICL continually monitored the impact of Covid restrictions on colleagues throughout the year, particularly the impact of remote working.
-The Board and Senior Management have been proactive in monitoring the impact of Covid throughout the year, through quarterly surveys and fortnightly town calls, and have provided enhanced support to all colleagues through a number of ways, including the introduction of a new Flexible Working Policy that we intend maintaining indefinitely.
+FCGL has responded proactively during Covid using its existing business continuity plans, and implementing new, robust processes where required to support its customers and colleagues.
+FCGL continually monitored the impact of Covid restrictions on colleagues throughout the year, particularly the impact of remote working.
+The FCGL Board and senior management have been proactive in monitoring the impact of Covid throughout the year, through quarterly surveys and fortnightly town calls, and have provided enhanced support to all colleagues, across all jurisdictions through a number of ways, including the introduction of a new Flexible Working Policy that we intend to maintain indefinitely.

-The SICL Board continues to monitor commercial, legal and regulatory developments relating to Covid.
-Despite the business forecasting challenges caused by Covid and changing driver behaviours this year, SICL continued to grow profitably in a very competitive market.
+The Group continue to monitor commercial, legal and regulatory developments relating to Covid.
+Despite the forecasting challenges caused by Covid and changing driver behaviours this year, FCGL continued to grow profitably in a very competitive market.